 Leaked Credentials

-Dendrite’s proprietary database and record structure enables defenders, including cybersecurity firms, companies, researchers, and government agencies to rapidly query leaked credential databases (aka “Breach Data”) for analysis Easily queryable through our CLI, API or Unified Web Platform and pre-correlated to records from our other data sources, our leaked credential database holds more than 31 billion records, dynamically masked in a manner that protects public privacy while providing maximum intelligence value to our clients and partners.
+Dendrite’s proprietary database and record structure enables analysts, including cybersecurity firms, companies, researchers, and government agencies, to rapidly query leaked credential databases (aka “Breach Data”) for defensive analysis.
+Easily searchable through our CLI Utility, API or Unified Web Platform and pre-correlated to records from our other data sources, our leaked credential database holds more than 31 billion records, dynamically masked in a manner that protects public privacy while providing maximum intelligence value to our clients and partners.

 How it’s used: